Review: September/October 2022

 - Staff will be trained to identify signs of cyberbullying and will endeavour to keep informed about the technologies that children commonly use.

 - Advice will be communicated to help students protect themselves from being involved in bullying (as perpetrator or as victim) and to advise them on reporting any incidents.

 - Gardaí will continue to visit the school to talk about cyber-bullying.

 - Teachers will dedicate a stand-alone lesson to deal with the issue of cyberbullying.

 - Students and staff are expected to comply with the school’s policy on the use of computers in the School.
-(Acceptable User Policy)
+(Acceptable Use Policy)

-- Parents will be provided with information and advice on cyber bullying.
+- Parents have access to information and advice on cyber bullying.

 - Ravenswell Primary School endeavours to block access to inappropriate websites, using firewalls, antivirus protection and filtering systems.

 Supervision and Monitoring of Pupils